Skip to content

 Pytest Markers

-The plugin automatically adds a stochastic marker to all @stochastic_test functions.
+The plugin registers a stochastic marker (visible in pytest --markers, compatible with --strict-markers) and automatically applies it to all @stochastic_test and @distributional_test functions.
 You can use this for filtering:

 # Run only stochastic tests